-But while you may not be able to view copies of the actual will and other documents that have been filed with the probate court for free (many courts have started charging for the ability to view their documents), at the very least you should be able to see a list of the documents that have been filed, who has been named as the executor of the estate, which attorney the executor has hired, and the name of the judge presiding over the case.
+But while you may not be able to view copies of the actual will and other documents that have been filed with the probate court for free (many courts have started charging for the ability to view their documents), at the very least, you should be able to see a list of the documents that have been filed, who has been named as the executor of the estate, which attorney the executor has hired, and the name of the judge presiding over the case.

 Some courts even list the names of all of the creditors and beneficiaries of the estate.
 This will then give you the ability to request copies of the will and any other documents you are interested in viewing from the probate clerk's office, or you can try contacting the executor or the executor's attorney for additional information.

-How to Find Out Where a Probate Estate Has Been Filed
+Find Out Where a Probate Estate Has Been Filed

+How do you determine the appropriate probate court where an estate is being or has been, probated?
 In general, an estate is probated in the county where the deceased person lived at the time of his or her death, or, in some cases, the county where the deceased person owned real estate.
-Use the following website to locate the correct name of the county by plugging in the name of the city where the deceased person lived or owned real estate: City - County Search.
+Check online for the correct name of the county by plugging in the name of the city where the deceased person lived or owned real estate via a city-county search.

-How to Locate Online Probate Records and Request Copies
+Locate Online Records and Request Copies

-Once you have located the appropriate county where the probate estate should be administered, an online search can be done for that county's probate court or probate court dockets.
+Once you have located the appropriate county where the probate estate should be administered, a further online search can be done for that county's probate court or probate court dockets.
 This can be tricky because in some states the probate court is not actually called the probate court, it could be referred to as the "circuit court," "surrogate's court," "orphan's court," or any other number of courts.

-Here are some searches you can try:
+Here are some searches that you can try:

-"_________ (insert appropriate name) County probate records"
+- "_________ (insert appropriate name) County probate records"

-"_________ (insert appropriate name) County probate court"
+- "_________ (insert appropriate name) County probate court"

-"_________ (insert appropriate name) County probate dockets"
+- "_________ (insert appropriate name) County probate dockets"

-"_________ (insert appropriate name) county court records"
+- "_________ (insert appropriate name) County court records"

-Once you have located the appropriate county and view the probate court docket online, usually the steps involved in obtaining a copy of a will or other probate document directly from the probate court will include the following:
+Once you have located the appropriate county and viewed the probate court docket online, usually the steps involved in obtaining a copy of a will or other probate document directly from the probate court will include the following:

 - Appearing in person and asking for a copy of the will or other probate documents, or making a written request by fax or mail if applying in person is not feasible.

 - Paying a copying fee for the number of pages that the will or other probate document contains.
-These fees usually range from $1.00 to a few dollars per page.
+These fees usually range from $1 to a few dollars per page.

-- Providing a self-addressed, stamped envelope for mailing the copies if the request is not made in person.
+- Providing a self-addressed stamped envelope for mailing the copies if the request is not made in person.